-Most recently I am collaborating with Matt Haber (University of Utah) and David Hillis (University of Texas) on MSC-based approaches in phylogenetics.
+Most recently I am collaborating with Matt Haber (University of Utah) and Jack Sullivan (University of Idaho) on MSC-based approaches in phylogenetics.

 Since 2014 I have developed my philosophical research in collaboration with Kevin de Queiroz and other scientists at the National Museum of Natural History.

 Through the museum, I became a "philosophy consultant" for Harry W. Greene, a staunch advocate of Pleistocene rewilding.
 Harry has contributed directly to my teaching and to my view that virtue ethics is the most promising approach to an environmental ethic.

 At Caltech I developed a research collaboration with Sam Sweet (University of California, Santa Barbara).
 Sam has led a field expedition for my class, challenged my views about the theory of evolution, and deepened my apprecation for evolutionary developmental biology.

 I thank Olivier Rieppel & Scott Lidgard (Field Museum of Natural History) for bi-weekly discussions during my time at Notre Dame, and subsequent correspondence.

 Caltech physics graduate student Ben Bartlett and I are co-authoring a critique of Robert Brandon's zero-force law.

 On 26 April, 2018 I served on a panel presenting and discussing analysis of how Cambridge Analytica used Facebook data to influence the 2016 US presidential election.
 The panel included colleagues who research communications, constitutional law, international studies, political science, and public administration.